 Your doctor will likely start by asking about your symptoms and any family history of ankylosing spondylitis.
 An exam can reveal symptoms in your spine like:

 The doctor may send you for an X-ray or MRI scan.
 Both tests can show damage to bones and soft tissues in your spine.
 An MRI creates more detailed images, and it can show damage earlier in the disease than an X-ray.

-- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen) to decrease pain and inflammation
+- nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, to decrease pain and inflammation

 Diet hasn’t been well-studied for ankylosing spondylitis.

-Avoid smoking, which drives inflammation.
+Try to avoid smoking, which drives inflammation.
 It can worsen joint damage from ankylosing spondylitis.

 - fusion of the spinal bones and a forward curving of the spine

 - weakening of the bones (osteoporosis) and fractures

 - eye inflammation called uveitis